P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 ### Current limitations (to be updated in next version)

-The module currently supports single column horizontal text.
+The module works best for single column horizontal text, for both single and multi-page documents.
-The input data can be single image or pdf (single and multi page) files.
-In cases of multi-page files, the module checks for header-footers and removes them.
+Support for multi-column text and in-text images has been added in the updated version, however text/image segmentation may sometimes fail.
-Page segmentation for multiple text columns, non-manhattan layouts and images is not yet implemented
+Non-manhattan document layouts and vertical text are not supported yet

 ### Funding Acknowledgement